gimoteco/pedais-backend/README.md

 Backend for https://pedais.surge.sh

-Sample project using Typescript, mongoDB and GraphQL.
+This project uses:
+- Typescript
+- MongoDB w/ Typegoose
+- GraphQL w/ type-graphql
-It uses some AWS services like (Cognito and S3)
+- Some AWS services like Cognito and S3 (to store uploaded images)
+- Jest to write integration and unit tests
+- Heroku hosting
+- Github actions for CI/CD